LuhoDaan/chgClustering/README.md

 ### Configuration
 - **INPUT_EXTRACTION**: Path to the Excel file containing CHG emergencies data.
 - **similarity_treshold**: Threshold for considering sentences as similar (default is 0.7).

+## Made with ❤️ by Luca lo stagista della PA